madhavan1341/assesment-4/README.md

   console.log("Year: " + edu.year);
 });

-// Using 'for...of' loop on skills array console.log("\nUsing 'for...of' loop on skills array:");
+// Using 'f"or...of'" loop on skills array console.log("\nUsing 'for...of' loop on skills array:");
 for (let skill of resume.skills) {
   console.log(skill);